barnes-c/terraform-provider-roger/docs/index.md

 ### Optional

 - `host` (String) URI for roger API.
 May also be provided via ROGER_HOST environment variable.
-- `port` (String) Port for roger API.
+- `port` (Number) Port for roger API.
 May also be provided via ROGER_PORT environment variable.